chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 ## Conclusion and Next Steps {#conclusion}

-In my experience achieving perfect website security, performance, and SEO scores is entirely achievable through architectural simplicity, comprehensive security headers, and modern hosting infrastructure.
+In my experience achieving perfect website security, performance and SEO scores is entirely achievable through architectural simplicity, comprehensive security headers and modern hosting infrastructure.
 The examples of chrisbinnie.com and chrisbinnie.co.uk demonstrate that professional results don't require complex solutions or significant investment.

 ### Things To Think About